Cataract Surgery FAQs

 Will I ever get another cataract again?

 A cataract cannot ever return because the original lens has been removed.
-However, a percentage of all people who have cataract surgery develop a lens capsule opacity (the thin tissue bag that holds the replacement lens becomes cloudy).
+However, approximately 60-70% of all people who have cataract surgery develop a lens capsule opacity (the thin tissue bag that holds the replacement lens becomes cloudy).
 This cloudiness can develop months or years after surgery.
-It can cause the same vision problems as the original cataract but is easily fixed with a YAG laser capsulotomy procedure.
+It can cause the same vision problems as the original cataract.
+The good news is that this is easily fixed with a minor procedure called a YAG laser capsulotomy, and is a permanent solution for this issue.

 Does insurance pay for cataract surgery?